catdad/node--proxy/README.md

 1. Run using `node app.js`.

 You can add multiple proxy targets, as long as they all have a unique local port.

-There is no magic here, and most of the heavy lifting is done by third-party libraries.
-However, it takes all of one minute to get up and running.